 Capital is managed in accordance with policies established by the Board and regulators.
 Management regards a strong capital base as an integral part of the credit union's strategy.
 The credit union has a capital plan to provide a long-term forecast of capital requirements.
-All of the elements of capital are monitored throughout the year, and modifications of capital management strategies are made as appropriate.
+All of the elements of capital are monitored throughout the year and modifications of capital management strategies are made as appropriate.

 The Credit Union Act of Nova Scotia requires the credit union to establish and maintain a level of equity that is not less than 5% of its assets.
-Capital is comprised of members' equity plus members' shares which amounts to \$5,768,691 as at December 31, 2016 (2015 - \$5,556,982).
+Capital is comprised of members' equity plus members' shares which amounts to \$5,952,037 as at December 31, 2017 (2016 - \$5,768,691).

-As at December 31, 2016, the credit union's equity as a percent of assets was 6.08% (2015 - 5.51%) all meeting the 5% minimum requirement.
+As at December 31, 2017, the credit union's equity as a percent of assets was 6.20% (2016 - 6.08%) both meeting the 5% minimum requirement.